Extension

 Once you have karrio installed for development on your machine, You can run the following command to scafold a karrio extension for you carrier.

-Id: usps # Karrio unique carrier_name
+Carrier slug: freight_express # Karrio unique carrier_name

-Name: USPS # Carrier label that will be used throughout the app
+Display name: Freight Express # Carrier label that will be used throughout the app

 Features [tracking, rating, shipping]: # The carrier features you wish to integrate

-Version [2023.1]: # The extension initial version
+Version [2024.3]: # The extension initial version

-Is XML API? [y/n]: # Specify whether the carrier' API data format is XML. (n - for JSON APIs)
+Is XML API? [y/N]: # Specify whether the carrier' API data format is XML. (n - for JSON APIs)

 with all the boilerplate code required for your integration.

-From there, all you have to do is implement the API data mapping from and to karrio unified interface and add API contract tests
+From there, all you have to do is to implement the API data mapping from and to karrio unified interface.

-to ensure that karrio generates the right requests for your API.
+And add API contract tests to ensure that karrio generates the right requests for your API.

 Extension anatomy